 I personally LOVE eating salmon skin when it’s crispy from pan-frying!
 I leave the skin ON for this recipe, and I make sure to sear the skin side when cooking.
 Crispy salmon skin is delicious and loaded with nutrition.
 That said, it’s completely up to you if you want to eat it or not.
 You can ask your fishmonger to remove the skin when you buy fresh salmon, if you like.

 I like serving salmon bites with cooked rice and veggies.
 I usually cook rice myself (I love basmati because it’s one of the fastest cooking rices), but this is a great opportunity to use pre-cooked rice for a fast and easy meal.
-I throw the veggies right in the skillet I cooked the salmon in for maximum flavor (see tips and tricks below).
+Just throw the veggies right in the skillet I cooked the salmon in for maximum flavor (see tips and tricks below).

 There are a lot of types of salmon out there – wild, farm-raised, sockeye, etc. For this recipe, you can use any kind you want.
 I personally love the taste and texture of farm-raised salmon, though wild is a bit healthier.
 If you’re on a budget, this is a great opportunity to get the least expensive one, since you don’t need full, thick filets for this recipe – small pieces are often cheaper!